 If I apply will I automatically get invited for a Screening Interview?

 A. No. Only top applicants will be forwarded to the Selection and Retention Committee.
-Please refer to Stage III of the Admission Process for details.
+Please refer to the admissions information for the department for details.

 When will I be assigned an advisor?

 A. Advisors are assigned upon formal invitation into the department.
 You will receive written notification that includes your advisor's name and contact information should you be invited into the department.

 Can I start taking classes before I am formally admitted into one of your programs?
 If so, how do I do that?

 A. Yes, as a non-degree seeking graduate student.
 But please note that you are only permitted to transfer in up to 9 semester credit hours of approved coursework taken prior to matriculation into one of our programs.
 Please refer to the Non-degree Admission Process found on the Admission page under Future Students.

 I am putting my application materials together and I am not sure that I have the correct or most updated forms.
 What should I do?